-Requirement Evidence Requirement Collect evidence that the participant: • was employed for the full outcome period • worked their normal hours • was employed at Evidence Acceptable forms of evidence for paid employment include: copies of payslips covering the entire outcome period of the claim signed and dated written statement or email from the employer or participant, (see below) file notes (see below) will be accepted only if the Department is satisfied by evidence from the provider that they made reasonable efforts to obtain payslips or a written statement/ email but could not do so. the correct wage Acceptable forms of evidence for unsubsidised self-employment include: sales records (including receipts), contracts with clients or contracts of employment statement relating to the participant's business from a Certified Practicing Accountant or Certified Accountant signed and dated written statement or email from an accountant and/or registered bookkeeper signed and dated written statement or email from the participant (see below).
+Requirement Evidence Collect evidence to the participant: • was employed the full outcomperiod • worked their normal hours for Acceptable forms of evidence for paid employment include: copies of payslips covering the entire outcome period of the claim signed and dated written statement or email from the employer or participant, (see below) file notes (see below) will be accepted only if the Department is satisfied by evidence from the provider that they made reasonable efforts to obtain payslips or a written statement/ email but could not do so.
+Acceptable forms of evidence for unsubsidised self-employment include: Acceptable forms of evidence for unsubsidised self-employment include:

-Requirement Evidence Statements or emails from employers or participants, and provider file notes, must include the following details: name of the employer (can be the participant, for self-employment) period covered by the statement hourly rate of payment during the statement period hours of paid employment each week/fortnight of the outcome period gross income each week/fortnight of the outcome period full name, phone number an email of person making the statement date the statement was made.
+Requirement Evidence was employed at the correct wage sales records (including receipts), contracts with clients or contracts of employment statement relating to the participant's business from a Certified Practicing Accountant or Certified Accountant signed and dated written statement or email from an accountant and/or registered bookkeeper signed and dated written statement or email from the participant (see below).
+Statements or emails from employers or participants, and provider file notes, must include the following details: name of the employer (can be the participant, for self-employment) period covered by the statement hourly rate of payment during the statement period hours of paid employment each week/fortnight of the outcome period gross income each week/fortnight of the outcome period full name, phone number an email of person making the statement date the statement was made.
 If the evidence used is a statement from the participant, the provider must check the consistency of the statement with any other evidence that may be available for part of the outcome period, such as a Profit and Loss Statement , Business Activity Statement or tax return statement.
 Upload evidence to Providers must upload evidence to ESSWeb to support a claim.
-ESSWeb To upload documentary evidence in ESSWeb: Scroll to bottom of the Outcomes Details screen Select appropriate document category from the drop-down list to upload - Work Assist Outcome Documentary Evidence Click on upload Enter information about the placement into ESSWeb To claim Work Assist outcome in ESSWeb: Select the available outcome fee from the Available Payments screen Enter the number of hours worked by the participant Complete the statement that the fee is claimable • Submit the tax invoice that will be presented.
+ESSWeb To upload documentary evidence in ESSWeb: Scroll to bottom of the Outcomes Details screen Select appropriate document category from the drop-down list to upload - Work Assist Outcome Documentary Evidence Click on upload Enter information about the placement ☐ To claim Work Assist outcome in ESSWeb: into ESSWeb Select the available outcome fee from the Available Payments screen Enter the number of hours worked by the participant Complete the statement that the fee is claimable Submit the tax invoice that will be presented.